|

 (in the USA released on American Decca) could not be recommended at

-all because of the rather low recording quality.
-Notwithstanding the
+all because of the rather low recording quality which sported a dull,

 Even if Appelbaum sometimes lacks the necessary lightness, seriousness,

-playfulness and humor (as many pianists do) to explore Beethoven's
+playfulness and humor (as many pianists do), and at times adequate

-realm, the recording and the interpretations are nevertheless very
+technique to explore Beethoven's realm, the recording and the interpretations

-I must conclude that these are individualistic and interesting performances
+second hearing, I must conclude that these are individualistic and

 Louis